News

 By Aaron Gifford

-David Rein presumed punishment would follow after a bully on the school bus shoved his middle school son around, ordered him where to sit, and broke his glasses.
+David Rein presumed that punishment would follow after a bully on the school bus shoved his middle school-aged son around, ordered him where to sit, and broke his glasses.

-The school district in Newburgh, New York, is among more than 1,450 districts—serving around 19 million students across all 50 states—that use restorative justice practices.
-Those numbers are according to district websites and Defending Education, an organization that tracks left-leaning policies in public education.
+The school district in Newburgh, New York, is among more than 1,450 districts—serving about 19 million students across all 50 states—that use restorative justice practices.
+Those numbers are drawn from district websites and Defending Education, an organization that tracks left-leaning policies in public education.

 A primary goal of the restorative justice approach is to reduce suspension rates for black and Hispanic students; an article on restorative justice in the journal of the National Education Association states that traditional disciplinary policies “often are nourished by implicit biases and institutionalized racism.”

-Like many parents, Rein wasn’t even aware his son’s school had such policies—much less that they are adopted so widely nationwide.
+Like many parents, Rein was not even aware that his son’s school had such policies, much less that they have been adopted widely throughout the country.

-President Donald Trump targeted such policies earlier this year in an executive order that stated the government will no longer tolerate risks to children from school discipline “based on discriminatory and unlawful ‘equity ideology.’”
+President Donald Trump targeted such policies earlier this year in an executive order that states that the government will no longer tolerate risks to children from school discipline “based on discriminatory and unlawful ‘equity ideology.’”

 The practices found their way into school policies almost two decades ago, and became tied to federal funding during the Obama administration.

-Chris Ognibene, a high school social studies teacher in New York’s Schenectady district, said he sees minimal communication with parents about the disciplinary approach, and little proof that it has helped decrease school violence or improve academic performance.
+Chris Ognibene, a high school social studies teacher in New York state’s Schenectady City School District, said he sees minimal communication with parents about the disciplinary approach and little proof that it has helped decrease school violence or improve academic performance.

 “It’s a permanent part of the district now that’s overused and under-delivered,” he told The Epoch Times.
 “They don’t think long term about modifying behavior.”

 David Rein in New York City on Oct.
 9, 2025.
-Rein said his middle-school son was bullied on the school bus, but under the school’s “restorative justice” policies the student never apologized and faced no consequences.
+Rein said his middle school-aged son was bullied on the school bus, but under the school’s “restorative justice” policies, the bully never apologized and faced no consequences.
 (Adhiraj Chakrabarti/The Epoch Times)

 David Rein in New York City on Oct.
 9, 2025.
-Rein said his middle-school son was bullied on the school bus, but under the school’s “restorative justice” policies the student never apologized and faced no consequences.
+Rein said his middle school-aged son was bullied on the school bus, but under the school’s “restorative justice” policies, the bully never apologized and faced no consequences.
 (Adhiraj Chakrabarti/The Epoch Times)

 Restorative Approach